Dotrar/qemu-rpi-archlinuxarm/README.md

 ### Manual process

-The start command I use to start-up archlinux arm is:
+The start command I use to start-up archlinux arm is: (note, some filenames differ)

 ```sh
 #:: startup